simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 ClusterInstance(prefixMastodonResource "rds-cluster-instance", clusterInstanceArgs) |> ignore
 ```

 To use the Aurora serverless v2 version we need to define the `EngineMode` as `provisioned` and provide the `Serverlessv2ScalingConfiguration` argument.
 I also set the deletion protection to `true` to prevent the database from being deleted by accident.
 Furthermore, I set the `SkipFinalSnapshot` argument to `false` and provide a `FinalSnapshotIdentifier` to create a final snapshot of the database when it is deleted.
-The last thin g to point out is that I set the `ApplyImmediately` argument to `true` to apply changes immediately and not wait for the next maintenance window.
+The last thing to point out is that I set the `ApplyImmediately` argument to `true` to apply changes immediately and not wait for the next maintenance window.

 ##### Redis